 Driving With Obstructed View or Impaired Control as Reckless Driving in Fairfax County

-Anyone who has moved to a new home and driven with their belongings or has driven with a vehicle full of passengers knows how difficult it can be to see under those circumstances.
-In Virginia, § 46.2-855 makes it illegal to drive when your view is obstructed or your control over the vehicle is impaired.
-In this situation, most of the time, the Fairfax County Officer or Trooper is either behind you or next to you and can tell that the vehicle is loaded with people and/or objects.
+Virginia Code § 46.2-855 makes it illegal to drive when your view is obstructed or your control over the vehicle is impaired.
+In this situation, most of the time, the Fairfax County Officer or State Trooper is either behind you or next to you and can tell that the vehicle is loaded with people and/or objects.
 The problem with driving with an obstructed view or impaired control in Fairfax County is it is reckless driving by statute.
 The idea is that an individual is "endangering life, limb, or property" because they either cannot see around them due to the obstructions or there is so many people in the car that it interferes with the ability to steer, have access to their mirrors, or otherwise impair their ability to operate their vehicle safely.
+Reckless Driving is a Class 1 Misdemeanor so it's important to address this particular charge properly.
+An attorney is always recommended in Misdemeanor cases.

 Driving With Too Many People In Your Vehicle is a Misdemeanor